 The Policy Criteria

-Occasionally, it will not be possible for an output to fulfill the criteria.
+Occasionally, it will not be possible for an output to fulfil the criteria.
 An exception is allowed in the following cases.

 How to comply

 To comply with the Research England policy; upon receiving notification of acceptance from your publisher, the eligible research output should have a record entered into a repository, such as UDORA, with the full-text uploaded.
 To comply using UDORA:

 For more information, see the UDORA pages for guidance and the University's Open Access web pages.

 Guidance on Revisions to REF2021 and the Open Access requirements as a result of COVID-19

 In response to the global Coronavirus pandemic, Research England have released updated guidance on outputs and their Open Access status.
 Where an in scope output has not been made Open Access due to effects brought about by the Covid-19 outbreak, HEIs may apply the ‘other exception’.
 The guidance states that this exception may apply to individual circumstances (such as ill health, caring responsibilities); other personal circumstances related to COVID-19, such as furloughed staff, health-related or clinical staff diverted to frontline services, staff resource diverted to other priority areas within the HEI and/or external factors related to COVID-19.
 Please see the guidance document for further information and clarification.

 Guidance for other research funders' open access policies is available, including: